Chapter 6: Integrity and Security

 n Consider relationship set R between entity sets E1 and E2.
 The relational schema for R includes the primary keys K1 of E1 and K2 of E2.

-1 and K2 form foreign keys on the relational schemas for E1 and E2 respectively.
+Then K1 and K2 form foreign keys on the relational schemas for E1 and E2 respectively.

 n Weak entity sets are also a source of referential integrity constraints.